-Believe it or not, this is a picture of the river: I believe it’s enclosed by the white guardrails on the left and flows right to left under the road, as you might guess from this view through the gate:
+Believe it or not, this is a picture of the river: I believe it’s enclosed by the white guardrails on the left and flows left to right under the road, as you might guess from this view through the gate:

 But I’d had enough ugly for one day, and I left.